Deploy Compute Plane

 Install Application Components

 Truefoundry requires some open-source components to be installed on the cluster to be able to deploy services and models.
-If you are using OCLI script bootstrap / create the cluster, it will automatically setup all the components for you.
+If you are using the Truefoundry generated terraform code, it will automatically setup all the components for you.

 You can install the applications or view the installed applications on each of the cluster in Truefoundry.